QuantumPL/site/content/publication/Unruh2019a/index.md

 publication_types:
 - '1'
 abstract: Quantum Hoare logic allows us to reason about quantum programs.
-We present an extension of quantum Hoare logic that introduces \"ghost variables\" to extend the expressive power of pre-/postconditions.
+We present an extension of quantum Hoare logic that introduces "ghost variables" to extend the expressive power of pre-/postconditions.
 Ghost variables are variables that do not actually occur in the program and are allowed to have arbitrary quantum states (in a sense, they are existentially quantified), and be entangled with program variables.